Controlled Measure-Valued Martingales: a Viscosity Solution Approach: Applications

 It thus suffices to verify the conditions of Theorem~\ref{thm1}.
 To this end, we first check that $\E[\sup_{t\geq0}|v(\xi_t)|]<\infty$ for each admissible control.
-Since $(\Mb_t)_{t\geq 0}$ is a square integrable martingale by the Doob inequality we have that

-Letting $T$ go to infinity, the claim follows by the monotone convergence theorem.
+Since $(\Mb_t)_{t\geq 0}$ is a square integrable martingale, by Doob's inequality, sending $T$ to infinity, the claim follows by the monotone convergence theorem.
 The same calculation also shows that $c$ satisfies condition \eqref{eqn9}.
-Finally, for each $\mu\in \Pcal_p$ let $(\xi^*,\rho^*)$ be the weak solution of \eqref{eq_MVM_SDE} with $\xi^*_0=\mu$ and $\rho_t^*=\id$ for all $t$ provided by Theorem~\ref{thm5}.
-Since $(\xi^*,\rho^*)$ satisfies condition \eqref{eqn3} and
+Finally, for any $\mu\in\Pc_p$, let $(\xi^*,\rho^*)$ be the weak solution of \eqref{eq_MVM_SDE}, with $\xi^*_0=\mu$ and $\rho_t^*=\id$ for all $t$, provided by Theorem~\ref{thm5}.
+Since $(\xi^*,\rho^*)$ satisfies condition \eqref{eqn3}, and we have that

 $\P$-a.s.~for almost every $s$, the claim follows. \end{proof}